munshaw/my-systems-old/README.md

 # Workstation setup

 These are my notes tracking how my workstation is setup, for reproduction purposes.
-The target audience is me, so it may not be easy to read and breif.
+The target audience is me, so it may not be easy to read.

 ## Install Debian Buster